 - 10% off at the Co-op

 - 10% off ASOS

 - Up to 40% off at Las Iguanas

 How to get your card

 Whilst on the LFE CT Study programme, Child Benefit continues to be paid to your parents/carers until you reach the age of 19, or in some cases 20.
-All applications should be made through your HM Revenue and Customs Child Benefit Office, details of which can be found in the local telephone directory, or online.
-You may be asked to provide evidence that you are in Full Time education.
-If so, please contact the Lead Tutor at your club who will arrange for this to be provided.
+All applications should be made through your HM Revenue and Customs Child Benefit Office, details of which can be found online.
+You may be asked to provide evidence that you are in full-time education.
+If so, please contact the lead tutor at your club who will arrange for this to be provided.

 Some learners joining the CT Study Programme, may be entitled to a bursary payment to support their time on programme.

 - Discretionary Bursary: for learners aged 16-18, on August 31st of the year they apply for a bursary, who live with a family whose income is less than £21,000 p/a.
 This bursary is intended to contribute towards essential course costs and the cost of travel to and from the club.

 - Meal Support: this is a contribution of £2.50 per day towards meal costs.

 - Vulnerable Bursary: for learners aged 16-18, on August 31st of the year they apply for a bursary, who are in care / care leavers or on Income Support / Universal Credit Payment in their own name or receiving Employment Support Allowance and Disability Living Allowance / Personal Independence Payment – LFE will pay £30 per week.